MainulDip/c-study/ImportantTerms.md

 * POSIX presents the OS to a hosted program as a set of callable C functions

 Unix and later Linux implements such interfaces themselves, Windows natively - doesn't.
 It has its own way to manage operating system entities (Win32).
 Mac OS also doesn't.
 > GCC is a compiler suite common on systems that offer a POSIX interfaces.
 MinGW or CgyWin provide the compatibility layer with the os providing/implementing/linking the POSIX interfaces.
-Through these GCC works together with the underlying os.
+Through these GCC works together with the underlying oss

 ### MinGw:
 It is a tool chain, consist of GCC, linker, objects + header + library, and debugger.
 MinGW rewrites programs so that they include inside themselves everything related to POSIX to OS mapping.